-Th Perils of E-Waste and Easy Ways to Dispose Of
+The Perils of E-Waste and Easy Ways to Dispose of

 40 million tons of e-waste is generated globally every year, so how does one ensure its safe disposal?

 Electronic waste (commonly known as e-waste) is a growing type of environmental pollution in the current era.
 Humankind’s excessive dependence on electronic devices has led to massive production, and even growing waste being added to landfills on a regular basis.
 On an annual basis, the world produces an estimated 300 million computers and 1 billion mobile phones, with approximately 40 million tons of e-waste being generated simultaneously.
 Unfortunately, there aren’t many effective e-waste disposal methods.

 E-waste is tremendously hazardous to human and environmental health.
 With advancements in technology, we are compulsively buying more electronics than we need, be it laptops, mobile phones, or smart TVs.
 Once we get bored with these possessions or something new hits the market, we discard them irresponsibly; hence, creating heaps of E-waste.
 This waste is created from electronic devices such as computers, TVs, laptops, printers, mobile phones, chargers, air conditioners, refrigerators, and the list goes on.

 This discarded electronic material is usually buried or incinerated in landfills.
 It contaminates the land, water, and air, and causes many health issues.
 For instance, the smoke from e-waste incineration can trigger respiratory diseases such as asthma and lung cancer.
 The mercury, lead, and cadmium from this waste can leach into soil and water, causing kidney failure, cancer, and so on.